datacite/tasks/design_sprints/harvester_brief.md

 ### The guiding principles

-- **Getting started is more important than being 100% right.** The Sprint is here to help us adopt a versatile think-prototype-test-learn mindset.
+- **Getting started is more important than being 100% right.** The Sprint is here to help us adopt a versatile think-prototype-test-learn mindset.
 This allows us to be agile problem solvers and make better decisions faster.
-- **Learning in the real world consolidates desk research.** A la the Lean Startup approach, we want to validate our ideas with real people really fast.
+- **Learning in the real world consolidates desk research.** A la the Lean Startup approach, we want to validate our ideas with real people really fast.
 - **Tangible results are better than endless discussions.** You'll see the Sprint is really intense and there are no empty conversations.
 Every time we will talk, comment or discuss, we'll be looking AT something (a sketch, a prototype, an example).
 - **You don't need to be an artist.** Although it's called a **Design** Sprint, you don't need to be an interface design expert.
 The process allows anyone with any role to come up with great ideas.